shivangthakur-007/practice_fullstack/practice_server/README.md

 What is an image?
 A running container uses an isolated filesystem.
 This isolated filesystem is provided by an image, and the image must contain everything needed to run an application - all dependencies, configurations, scripts, binaries, etc. The image also contains other configurations for the container, such as environment variables, a default command to run, and other metadata.

+- Containerize an application
+For the rest of this guide, you'll be working with a simple todo list manager that runs on Node.js.
+If you're not familiar with Node.js, don't worry.
+This guide doesn't require any prior experience with JavaScript.